 November 11, 2018

-The Sudanese government has started to arrest smugglers and human traffickers based on the list of the names given by the European Union.
+Based on an anonymous source familiar with the document, the Sudanese government has started to arrest smugglers and human traffickers based on the list of the names given by the European Union.
 Though there were previous actions by Sudanese government to arrest traffickers, the current operation which started in September seemed quite effective for it was based on detailed and clear information on the traffickers provided by the European Union.

 The operation is also expected to be extended to the Kassala regional state soon.
 It is to be noted for exchange for financial aid the Sudanese government has entered into a strategic partnership to curb human traffickers and the flow of Refugees through its territories towards the European borders.